thekeytechnology/tkt-plugin/readme.md

     [tk-variable-parameter tag="TAG" parameter="PARAMETER", tag_attributes="TAG_ATTRIBUTES"]DEFAULT_CONTENT[/tk-variable-parameter]
     Returns the value of the URL parameter PARAMETER base64-decoded.
 If tag is set, the returned value is surrounded by a TAG HTML tag.
 If tag_attributes is set, it is inserted into the tag as HTML attributes (tag_attributes is used as-is).

-## Cache Google Fonts (BETA)

-Add

-    if (function_exists("tkInstallCacheGoogleFonts")) {
-       tkInstallCacheGoogleFonts();
-    }

-to functions.php

-This will fetch all files from fonts.googleapis.com and fonts.gstatic.com before they are added to the page via wp_enqueue_styles and replace the urls with local urls.
-Only tested with betheme locally